- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, by implementing data redundancy techniques like mirroring, replication, hot-swappable drives, data recovery mechanisms, and High Availability clustering, Thecus N4510U devices can enhance data availability, protect against loss, and ensure continuous access to critical data.

-Although NAS N4510U can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N4510U can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -